Louis Ginzberg: Career

 Ginzberg first arrived in the United States in 1899.
 He began teaching the Talmud at the Jewish Theological Seminary of America (JTS) from its reorganization in 1902 until his death in 1953.
 During this time, he trained two generations of future Conservative rabbis, influencing almost every rabbi of the Conservative movement in a personal way.
 Ginzberg was highly praised by his colleagues; JTS leader Louis Finkelstein described him as a "living symbol of love for Torah".
 Leading Israeli Conservative posek David Golinkin has written prolifically on Ginzberg and published a collection of his responsa.

 Ginzberg's knowledge made him the expert to defend Judaism both in national and international affairs.
-In 1906, he defended the Jewish community against anti-Semitic accusations that Jews ritually slaughtered Gentiles.
-In 1913, Louis Marshall requested that Ginzberg refute the Beilis blood libel charge in Kyiv.
+In 1906, he defended the Jewish community against antisemitic accusations that Jews ritually slaughtered Gentiles.
+In 1913, Louis Marshall requested that Ginzberg refute the Beilis blood libel charge in Kiev.
 On account of his impressive scholarship in Jewish studies, Ginzberg was one of 66 scholars honored with a doctorate by Harvard University in celebration of its tercentenary in 1936.